ShabbyGayBar/BootstrapLDO/documentation/main.typ

 A conventional NMOS LDO architecture is illustrated in @schematic_conventional, where the NMOS pass transistor regulates the output voltage based on the feedback from the output node.
 The gate of the NMOS transistor is driven by an error amplifier that compares the output voltage with a reference voltage.

-A major limitation of this architecture is the requirement for a higher gate voltage to ensure proper operation of the NMOS transistor.
+A major limitation of this architecture is its need for a higher gate voltage to ensure proper NMOS transistor operation.
 This is often challenging in low supply voltage scenarios.

 Multiple techniques have been proposed to overcome this limitation, such as using charge pumps@charge_pump_LDO_2022 or using a higher separate voltage supply.
 However, these approaches can introduce additional complexity, power consumption, and noise into the system.